manifold-systems/manifold/README.md

 </center>

 ## What is Manifold?
-[Manifold](http://manifold.systems) is a new breed of Java tooling.
-It provides powerful features to make Java development more appealing and productive.
+[Manifold](http://manifold.systems) re-energizes Java with powerful features like Type-safe Metaprogramming, Structural Typing, and Extension Methods.
  Simply add the Manifold jar to your project and begin taking advantage of it.

 ## What can you do with Manifold?